deividAlfa/stm32_soldering_iron_controller/README.md

 <a id="Setup_instructions"></a>
 ## Setup instructions
 DEFINE YOUR HARDWARE FIRST!!
-You need to take few steps first.

 Create a new, empty project in STM32CUBE IDE, selecting your MCU.
 Name it "T12" for easiness.

 If your MCU is not in the included templates list (see below), follow [Creating a .ioc file from scratch](#Creating_ioc) and then continue [Configuring setup.h](#setup_h)

 When CUBEMX configurator opens, just close it.

-Download the code.
+Delete the T12.ioc file, checkout or download the code in a zip.

 Go to the project folder, and paste Core and Drivers folders, overwriting al files.
 There are two .ioc (CUBEMX templates) included by default:

         - T12-STM32F072.ioc : For Quicko T12 with STM32F072
         - T12-STM32F103.ioc : For the STM32F103, as the original FW.